visgl/deck.gl/docs/developer-guide/performance.md

 The layer count of an advanced deck.gl application tends to gradually increase, especially when using composite layers.
 We have built and optimized a highly complex application using close to 100 deck.gl layers (this includes hierarchies of sublayers rendered by custom composite layers rendering other composite layers) without seeing any performance issues related to the number of layers.
 If you really need to, it is probably possible to go a little higher (a few hundred layers).
 Just keep in mind that deck.gl was not designed to be used with thousands of layers.

-## Profiling Ideas

-Some profiling techniques:

-* Using the `seer` chrome extension you can also get GPU timings for your layers.
-* The `layer-browser` example (in the `examples` folder has a couple of performance tests that you can use to get FPS readings on your hardware for Scatterplot layers with 1M and 10M points.

 ## Common Issues